Spriteware/hyperparameters-tuning-genetic-algorithm/README.md

 ```

 ## Launch the genetic evolution
-Here's the command to reload the core module without reloading the whole notebook:
+Here's the command to reload the core module without reloading the whole notebook (that was useful while working on the external module `genev.py`):

 ```python